-- Options to reduce energy-related carbon dioxide emissions include improved efficiency, fuel switching (among fossil fuels and non-carbon fuels), and carbon dioxide capture and storage. - Most energy use, and hence energy-related carbon dioxide emissions, involves equipment or facilities with a relatively long life-5 to 50 years.
-Many options for reducing these carbon dioxide emissions are most cost-effective, and sometimes only feasible, in new equipment or facilities.
-This means that cost-effective reduction of energy-related carbon dioxide emissions may best be achieved as existing equipment and facilities are replaced.
-If emission reductions are implemented over a long time, technological change will have a significant impact on the cost. - Options to increase carbon sinks include forest growth and agricultural soil sequestration.
-The amount of carbon that can be captured by these options is significant, but additions to current stocks would be small relative to carbon emissions.
+- Options to reduce energy-related CO2 emissions include improved efficiency, fuel switching (among fossil fuels and non-carbon fuels), and CO2 capture and storage. - Most energy use, and hence energy-related CO2 emissions, involves equipment or facilities with a relatively long life-5 to 50 years.
+Many options for reducing these CO2 emissions are most cost-effective, and sometimes only feasible, in new equipment or facilities.
+This means that cost-effective reduction of energy-related CO2 emissions may best be achieved as existing equipment and facilities are replaced.
+It also means that technological change will have a significant impact on the cost because emission reductions will be implemented over a long time. - Options to increase carbon sinks include forest growth and agricultural soil sequestration.
+The amount of carbon that can be captured by these options is significant, but small relative to the excess carbon in the atmosphere.
 These options can be implemented in the short-term, but the amount of carbon sequestered typically is low initially then rising for a number of years before tapering off again as the total potential is achieved.
-There is also a significant risk that the carbon sequestered may be released again by natural phenomena or human activities. - Both policy-induced and voluntary actions can help reduce carbon emissions and increase carbon sinks, but significant changes in the carbon budget are likely to require policy interventions.
-The effectiveness of a policy depends on the technical feasibility and cost-effectiveness of the portfolio of actions it seeks to promote, on its suitability given the institutional context, and on its interaction with policies implemented to achieve other objectives.
+There is also a significant risk that the carbon sequestered may be released again by natural phenomena or human activities. - A number of policy options can help reduce carbon emissions and increase carbon sinks.
+The effectiveness of a policy depends on the technical feasibility and cost-effectiveness of the portfolio of measures it seeks to promote, on its suitability given the institutional context, and on its interaction with policies implemented to achieve other objectives. - Policies to reduce atmospheric CO2 concentrations cost effectively in the short- and long-term would: (1) encourage adoption of cost-effective emission reduction and sink enhancement measures through an emissions trading program or an emissions tax; (2) stimulate development of technologies that lower the cost of emissions reduction, geological storage and sink enhancement; (3) adopt appropriate regulations to complement the emissions trading program or emission tax for sources or actions subject to market imperfections, such as energy efficiency measures and co-generation; (4) Revise existing policies with other objectives that lead to higher CO2 or CH4 emissions so that the objectives, if still relevant, are achieved with lower emissions.